jcumby/ionic_materials_chem/lecture1.md

 ![:results](https://www.mentimeter.com/embed/108185ce9fe171d5b8dd94a3c830f3e6/7a22677b6492)

 ---

 # Let's get you thinking in 3D!

 Picture a cube.
-Starting from one corner, imagine touching every corner that is two edges away from it.
+Imagine touching one corner, and then also touch every corner that is two edges away from it.

 ![:vote](https://www.menti.com/alygz2nf5w9x)